jtyr/ansible-openvpn/README.md

 verb 3
 ```

+The client side requires only the `.p12` and the `ta.key` file.
+Android and iOS
+devices do not expose the CA certificate from the `.p12` file so it's necessary
+to add extra `ca` parameter into the client configuration file and import the
-The client side configuration file (`client01.ovpn`) can look like this:
+`ca.crt` file to the device.
+The configuration file (`client01.ovpn`) can
+look like this:

 ```
+# Uncomment the following line for Android and iOS devices
+#ca ca.crt
 cipher AES-256-CBC
 client
 comp-lzo